7 March Speech of Sheikh Mujibur Rahman: Background

-The speech
+Speech

+Sheikh Mujibur Rahman made the speech at the Ramna Race Course (now Suhrawardy Udyan) on 7 March 1971.
+The speech was preceded by speculation on whether Sheikh Mujibur Rahman would declare the independence of Bangladesh.

-Bangabandhu started with the lines, "Today, I appeared before you with a heavy heart.
+Sheikh Mujibur Rahman started with the lines, "Today, I appeared before you with a heavy heart.
 You know everything and understand as well.
 We tried with our lives.
 But the painful matter is that today, in Dhaka, Chattogram, Khulna, Rajshahi and Rangpur, the streets are dyed red with the blood of our brethren.
 Today the people of Bengal want freedom, the people of Bengal want to survive, the people of Bengal want to have their rights.
 What wrong did we do?"

 He mentioned four conditions for joining the National Assembly on 25 March: